ng-Classic/ng-classic/docs/SAVED_REPLIES.md

 ## Angular: Rebase and Squash
 ```
 Please rebase and squash your commits.
-To do this, make sure to `git fetch upstream` to get the latest changes from the angular repository.
+To do this, make sure to `git fetch upstream` to get the latest changes from the Angular Classicrepository.
 Then in your branch run `git rebase upstream/main -i` to do an interactive rebase.
 This should allow you to fixup or drop any unnecessary commits.
 After you finish the rebase, force push using `git push [origin name] [branch name] --force`.
 ```